Cheerleaders' deaths put spotlight on police chases

 Clayton didn’t limit his criticism to Cauthron.
 He previously publicly questioned whether police in Baton Rouge should have pursued Sanders, who was arrested, uninjured, following a chase that involved multiple law enforcement agencies on both sides of the Mississippi River.

-The Baton Rouge Police Department has a pursuit policy that is posted on the city’s website and lays out when officers can an can’t give chase.
+The Baton Rouge Police Department has a pursuit policy that is posted on the city’s website and lays out when officers can and can’t give chase.
 A department spokesman, Sgt.
-L’Jean McKneely, said the pursuit that led to the two teens’ deaths is under review.
+L’Jean McKneely said the pursuit that led to the two teens’ deaths is under review.

 Addis police officials did not respond to a request for information about the policy.